How important are imports from developing countries for UK supply chains and what role can they play in diversification of supply chains?

 Funded by: Horizon Europe Guarantee

-The project partially answers the question as it focuses on supply chains and their impact on social, economic and environmental changes, but does not specifically address the importance of imports from developing countries for UK supply chains.
+The project analyzes social, economic, and environmental changes impacting supply chains, but does not specifically address the role of imports from developing countries.

 Unipart Logistics have a cross-sector, nationwide presence in the UK with a portfolio of global blue chip brands it provides logistics and supply chain services for.
 'Made in the UK' will conduct a feasibility study and...